 June 1, 1926: Norma Jeane Mortenson born at LA General Hospital.
 June 13, 1926: Gladys turns her newborn daughter over to a foster family, Albert & Ida Bolender, where she remains for the next seven years.
 June 1, 1935: Grace McKee becomes the court-appointed guardian to Gladys & the legal guardian of Norma Jeane.
 June 1935,(some sources say June 1): Grace McKee marries Ervin Silliman Goddard aka "Doc".
 June 26, 1937: Norma Jeane leaves the orphanage to live with Grace McKee Goddard.
 June 19, 1942: Married her neighbor Jim Dougherty.
 June 26, 1946: Photographed by David Connover for "Yank Magazine".
 June 1, 1952: On her birthday she learns she is to be Lorelei Lee in Gentlemen Prefer Blondes.
 June 26, 1953: Marilyn and co-star Jane Russell leave their prints outside Grauman's Chinese Theatre.
 June 1, 1955: The Seven Year Itch premieres.
 June 3, 1956: Returns to New York after finishing filming of Bus Stop.
 June 29, 1956: Marries Arthur Miller in a civil ceremony.
 June 13, 1957: The Prince and the Showgirl premieres.
 June 1960: Begins seeing psychoanalyst Ralph Greenson on a daily basis.
 June 1, 1962: Marilyn's thirty-sixth birthday, her last day at work for Fox & her final public appearance.
 June 7, 1962: Fox fires Marilyn for breach of contract.
 June 8, 1962: A meeting is held at which Dr. Greenson assures Fox executives that he can get Marilyn back to the studio.
 It's all academic since she was fired the day before.
 June 9, 1962: The Saturday newspapers show director George Cukor with actress Lee Remick, hired as Marilyn's replacement.
 June 22, 1962: Appeared on cover of "Life" magazine for the last time during her life.
 June 23, 1962: Bert Stern begins first of three photo sessions for Vogue "The Last Sitting".
 June 28, 1962: Negotiations resumed with Fox about Something's Got to Give.
 June 29, 1962: George Barris spends three days shooting Marilyn for Cosmopolitan.

 July 17, 1946: First interview at 20th Century Fox with Ben Lyon.
 July 19, 1946: First Screen Test for 20th Century Fox.
 July 23, 1946: Norma Jeane is offered a standard six-month contract at $75 a week, with an option to renew at $125.
 Grace McKee signs contract as Norma Jeane's legal guardian, NJ is still under age (she's only twenty).
 Ben Lyon and Norma Jeane decide on a new name.
 Marilyn Monroe it is.
 July 29, 1946: First mention in a Hedda Hopper's gossip column, a fabrication tying her with Howard Hughes.
 July 24, 1949: First interview with Earl Wilson.
 July 1, 1956: Marries Arthur Miller in a Jewish ceremony.
 July 14, 1956: Arrives in London to begin work with Olivier in The Prince and The Showgirl.
 July 1957: Marilyn announces to Miller that she's pregnant.
 He has never seen her happier or more confident.
 July 18, 1960: Shooting starts on The Misfits.
-July 4, 5, 7, and 9, 1962: Begins extensive interview, her last, with Richard Merryman.
+July 4, 5, 7, and 9, 1962: Begins extensive interview, her last, with Richard Meryman.
 July 6, 1962: Allan Grant shoot for Life Magazine.
 July 1962: Finishes three photo sessions with photographer Bert Stern for Vogue magazine.
 July 1, 1962: Last day of photo sessions with George Barris for Cosmopolitan magazine.
 July 1962: Marilyn continues to see Dr. Greenson daily.
 Dr. Hyman Engelberg visits Marilyn almost daily, to give her "youth shots" which often make her speech rapid and disjointed.
 July 12, 1962: Meets Fox studio chiefs.
 July 20, 1962: Allegedly enters Cedars of Lebanon hospital for abortion.
+According to Marilyn's autopsy report evidence shows she was just ending a menstrual cycle at time of death so an abortion could not have taken place so soon before.
 July 28, 1962: Weekend at Cal-Neva Lodge.

 August 2, 1945: Norma Jeane applies to Blue Book Modeling Agency in the Ambassador Hotel.
 August 26, 1946: First studio contract with Fox, Norma Jeane changed her name to Marilyn Monroe (Marilyn was after actress Marilyn Miller and Monroe was her mothers maiden name).
 August 25, 1947: Fox contract not renewed, Marilyn is dropped by Fox.
 August 15, 1949: Starts shooting "A Ticket To Tomahawk".
 August 31, 1952: Marilyn makes her live radio debut, on NBC's Hollywood Star Playhouse, playing a murderess in the episode "Statement in Full."
 August 1956: Marilyn learns she is pregnant, but fears she will lose the baby.
 In the first week of September, she does.
 August 1, 1957: It's an ectopic pregnancy, and she loses the baby.
 Marilyn takes an overdose of pills.
 Arthur Miller realizes what is happening and calls for medical help in time.
 August 4, 1958: Starts work on "Some Like it Hot".
 August 26, 1960: Flies to LA because of nervous breakdown during filming of The Misfits.
 August 1, 1962: Twentieth Century-Fox agrees to hire Jean Negulesco to replace George Cukor as director of "Something's Got to Give".
 Marilyn is delighted: Negulesco directed her in the hit "How to Marry a Millionaire".
 Twentieth Century-Fox signs Marilyn to a new contract with a salary of $250,000 per picture, more than twice her current salary.
 August 3, 1962: The new issue of Life magazine with Richard Meryman interview, "Marilyn Lets Her Hair Down About Being Famous" hits the stands.
 Songwriter Jule Styne calls from New York, to propose a screen musical version of the play and film "A Tree Grows in Brooklyn."
 Publicist Arthur Jacobs calls to set up a meeting with director J. Lee Thompson.
 Marilyn has dinner with personal publicist Pat Newcomb and Peter Lawford at LaScala restaurant in Beverly Hills.
 August 4, 1962: Marilyn's last day alive includes a 6hr session with Greenson.
 Many believe this is the true date of Marilyn's death, probably sometime between 9 and 11pm.
 August 5, 1962: Police called to Marilyn's home.
 Official day of death.
 Autopsy performed.
 August 8, 1962: Funeral at Westwood Memorial Park Cemetery.
 August 28, 1962: Marilyn's death certificate is signed.